 All significant risks (defined as something that may result in failure in service delivery, significant financial loss, non-achievement of key objectives, damage to health, legal action or reputational damage) must be logged on a Corporate Risk Register, profiled (as high/medium/low), and mitigating measures/assurances must be put in place.
-These risks are regularly reported to CLT and the Joint Governance Committee.
+These risks are regularly reported to the Corporate Leadership Team and the Joint Governance Committee.